Ultrahomogeneous tensor spaces: Introduction

 Deligne \cite{Deligne} showed that one can ``interpolate'' the representation categories $\Rep(\fS_n)$ of finite symmetric groups to obtain a novel tensor category $\ul{\Rep}(\fS_t)$, where $t$ is a complex number.
 (Here $\fS_t$ is simply a formal symbol.).
 In recent work \cite{repst}, we generalized Deligne's construction.
 Let $G$ be an oligomorphic group.
 Given a measure $\mu$ for $G$ (in a sense that we introduce), we construct a tensor category $\ul{\operatorname{Perm}}(G; \mu)$, and in some cases, an abelian envelope $\ul{\Rep}(G; \mu)$.
 When $G$ is the symmetric group, this recovers Deligne's $\ul{\Rep}(\fS_t)$; the parameter $t$ corresponds to a choice of measure.

-Deligne also showed that one can interpolate the categories of algebraic representations of classical groups.
+Deligne (and Deligne--Milne \cite{DeligneMilne}) also showed that one can interpolate representation categories of classical groups.
 We expect that there is an analog of the theory developed in \cite{repst} in the algebraic case.
 This motivated us to look for examples of linear-oligomorphic groups, which led to the present work.
 In this vein, the next questions are:

 \begin{question} What is the correct notion of measure on a linear-oligomorphic group?
-Are there any interesting measures on the $G_{\ulambda}$'s, outside the ones corresponding to Deligne's categories? \end{question}
+Are there any interesting measures on the $G_{\ulambda}$'s, outside the ones corresponding to known interpolation categories? \end{question}